visipedia/caltech-fish-counting/README.md

 ```
 @inproceedings{cfc2022eccv,
-    author    = {Kay, Justin and Kulits, Peter and and Stathatos, Suzanne and Deng, Siqi and Young, Erik and Beery, Sara and Van Horn, Grant and Perona, Pietro},
+    author    = {Kay, Justin and Kulits, Peter and Stathatos, Suzanne and Deng, Siqi and Young, Erik and Beery, Sara and Van Horn, Grant and Perona, Pietro},
     title     = {The Caltech Fish Counting Dataset: A Benchmark for Multiple-Object Tracking and Counting},
     booktitle = {European Conference on Computer Vision (ECCV)},
     year      = {2022}